robitalec/2023-CSEE-reproducible-workflows-workshop/README.md

 ### Weather timeseries

 The following datasets are available directly from the [Palmer LTER Data Catalog](https://pallter.marine.rutgers.edu/catalog/edi/).
+To download the data to the `raw-data/` directory, run the function `download_example_data()` (`R/download_example_data.R`).

-The second dataset contains monthly averaged weather timeseries from Palmer Station, Antarctica, with the following variables:
+This second dataset contains monthly averaged weather timeseries from Palmer Station, Antarctica, with the following variables:

 - Date
 - Year